 What REZZAYO looks like and contents of the pack

-REZZAYO is a powder for concentrate for solution for infusion in a glass vial with a rubber stopper and an aluminium seal with plastic flip-off cap.
+REZZAYO is a powder for concentrate for solution for infusion (powder for concentrate) in a glass vial with a rubber stopper and an aluminium seal with plastic flip-off cap.
 It is a white to pale yellow cake or powder.

 Each pack contains 1 vial.